 Just a short distance from Ocho Rios, a road leads uphill to Mystic Mountain.
 Take a breath-taking chairlift ride (the Sky Explorer) above the treetops and enjoy spectacular views of the cruise ship port and the Jamaican coastline on your left and the lush rainforest, on your right.
 In about 15 -20 minutes you will get to the top of the 700 feet mountain where you may enjoy lots of outdoor activities.

-A famous adventure theme park, one of the most popular attractions in the town, is a must for adventure-seekers with its bobsled ride, zip line and rainforest tram.
+A famous adventure theme park, one of the most popular attractions in the town, is also a must for adventure-seekers with its bobsled ride, zip line and rainforest tram.

 Bobsled Jamaica: A 1000 metre long gravity-drive through the Jamaican rainforest

 However, Mystic Mountain is not only about the stunning views and adrenaline rides.
 You may also visit Bobsled Museum, take guided nature walks, cool off in an infinity pool with a waterslide.
 Alternatively, enjoy a relaxing time in the tropical gardens watching Hummingbirds.
 The choice is yours.

 Mystic Mountain is an excellent place for families, especially if you have kids of different ages.

 Spectacular views of the lush rainforest of Ocho Rios and an infinity pool with a waterslide are just some of the reasons why Mystic Mountain is one of the top things to do in Ocho Rios.